wiredawg/wiredawg.github.io/_posts/stations_workout.md

 _They stretched out his <u>arms</u> and nailed them to the cross._

-> Taking turns holding the coupon out at yourside, first team to elevate at 90 degress
+> Taking turns holding the coupon out at your side, first team to elevate at 90 degrees
 > for 100 seconds wins.
 You may assist your team mate but don't take away the challenge.

 **The Twelfth Station:** `Jesus Dies Upon The Cross`